kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 ### supplementary

-The supplementary urgency indicates a response that is helpful to the client using a composition of responses, even though the response itself is not mandatory for using those responses.
+The supplementary urgencies (values 2 to 6) indicate a response that is helpful to the client using a composition of responses, even though the response itself is not mandatory for using those responses.

 For example, inline images (i.e., images being fetched and displayed as part of the document) are visually important elements of an HTML document.
 As such, users will typically not be prevented from using the document, at least to some degree, before any or all of these images are loaded.
 Display of those images are thus considered to be an improvement for visual clients rather than a prerequisite for all user agents.
 Therefore, such images will be given the supplementary urgency.

-Values between 1 and 5 are used to represent this urgency, to provide flexibility to the endpoints for giving some responses more or less precedence than others that belong to the supplementary group. {{merging}} explains how these values might be used.
+Values between 2 and 6 are used to represent this urgency, to provide flexibility to the endpoints for giving some responses more or less precedence than others that belong to the supplementary group. {{merging}} explains how these values might be used.

-Clients SHOULD NOT use values 1 and 5.
+Clients SHOULD NOT use values 2 and 6.
 Servers MAY use these values to prioritize a response above or below other supplementary responses.

-Clients MAY use values 2 to indicate that a request is given relatively high priority, or 4 to indicate relatively low priority, within the supplementary urgency group.
+Clients MAY use values 3 to indicate that a request is given relatively high priority, or 5 to indicate relatively low priority, within the supplementary urgency group.

-For example, an image certain to be visible at the top of the page, might be assigned a value of 2 instead of 3, as it will have a high visual impact for the user.
-Conversely, an asynchronously loaded JavaScript file might be assigned an urgency value of 4, as it is less likely to have a visual impact.
+For example, an image certain to be visible at the top of the page, might be assigned a value of 3 instead of 4, as it will have a high visual impact for the user.
+Conversely, an asynchronously loaded JavaScript file might be assigned an urgency value of 5, as it is less likely to have a visual impact.

 When none of the considerations above is applicable, the value of 3 SHOULD be used.

 ### background

-The background urgency (value 6) is used for responses of which the delivery can be postponed without having an impact on using other responses.
+The background urgency (value 7) is used for responses of which the delivery can be postponed without having an impact on using other responses.

 As an example, the download of a large file in a web browser would be assigned